 Fill this Excel sheet for every mock, then analyse your weak and strong points.

 ● Topics where accuracy, > 80% are your strong areas.
-Work upon these to minimise the TIME spent on these questions.
-Since, your basics for this section are strong, try to attempt maximum number of questions.
+Work upon these to minimise the time spent on these questions.
+Since, your basics for these topics are strong, try to attempt maximum number of questions.

 ● Topics where accuracy is 55 to 75 %, are your improvement areas, basics are strong but these areas require practice.

 ● Topics where accuracy is < 50% are your weak areas.
 You need to work upon these areas as the concepts are not clear.